yasin332/Amar-Ghor/README.md

-# Amar Ghor - Property Management System
+# আমার ঘর - Property Management System

 A modern, bilingual property management web application built with React and Vite, designed for landlords and tenants in Bangladesh.